waimea-snoble/200DTD-Assesment/docs/Development.md

 I responded to my clients feedback by putting a thin strip of red under the title.
 My client id happy with the final result.

+#
+I talked to my client before I started just to see if they had had any thought of any improvements that can be made to the website before I start the first draft and they said
+>I think it will be a good idea to add a home button so the user wont have to click back multiple times to get back to the home page.

 # 11/08/2024
 I talked to my client and they said